Joe Is Dead.

 Significance

-Joe Is Dead examines how systems produce belief and maintain authority through tangible print design.
-It uses weight, pacing, and structure to show how institutions shape perception long before they make explicit demands.
+Joe Is Dead examines how those in power produce belief and maintain authority through tangible, authoritative print design.
+The book uses weight, pacing, and structure to show how institutions shape perception long before they make explicit demands.
 The project treats form as an emotional and cognitive tool rather than a container for story.

-This aligns with my broader practice: using material decisions — print, layout, digital interaction — to create shifts in perception and to expose the logic beneath familiar systems.
+This aligns with my broader practice: using material decisions — print, layout, digital interaction — to create shifts in perception and to expose the logic, faulty or flawed, that lurks beneath the familiar.
 The project sits at the intersection of labor, identity, humor, and structure, which is the same intersection driving my interest in Critical Matter.

 Credits